ruzickap/k8s-istio-workshop/docs/lab-09/README.md

 [https://istio.io/docs/tasks/traffic-management/fault-injection/#injecting-an-http-abort-fault](https://istio.io/docs/tasks/traffic-management/fault-injection/#injecting-an-http-abort-fault)

-Let's ntroduce an HTTP abort to the ratings microservices for the test user `jason`.
+Let's introduce an HTTP abort to the ratings microservices for the test user `jason`.

 Create a fault injection rule to send an HTTP abort for user `jason`: